GitLab Runner: Speeding up repeat builds

 script:

-# Try pulling the latest image to seed the cache (it’s fine if it doesn’t exist yet):
+# Pull the latest image to seed the cache (if it exists):

 - docker pull "$CI_REGISTRY_IMAGE:latest" || true